 There are several things you can do to lower your risk of cervical cancer:

-Consider HPV Immunization
+Consider HPV Vaccination

 The HPV vaccine (Gardasil®) is available at no charge to all Grade 7 students through Ontario’s publicly funded school-based program.